-- Copper thickness is the weight if copper per areas.
-It’s unit is ounce/square feet.( 1 ounce/ square foot= 34 micrometres thickness).
+- Copper thickness is the weight of copper per area.
+Its unit is ounce/square foot.
+(1 ounce/ square foot = 34 micrometers thickness).

-- Heavy copper layer means 3 ounce of copper per feet.
+- A heavy copper layer means 3 ounces of copper per foot.
 It is used for high currents and to dissipate heat.

-- Metal core boards use thicker copper( 35 micrometre) for high power devices.
+- Metal core boards use thicker copper(35 micrometers) for high-power devices.

 - electrical tracking

 Old Technique for PCB Manufacturing

 In the beginning, PCBs are designed on a clear mylar sheet having a photomask.